-In the Traffic Injury Research Foundation's (TIRF) annual Road Safety Monitor, speeding is defined as driving any amount over the posted speed limit or driving too fast for conditions.
-Excessive speeding typically means driving 25km/h or more above the posted speed limit (TIRF 2007).
+In the Traffic Injury Research Foundation's (TIRF) annual Safety Monitor, Road SLOW DOWN speeding is defined as driving any amount over the posted speed limit or driving too fast for conditions.
+Excessive typically speeding means driving 25km/h or more above the posted speed limit (TIRF 2007).